josephhearnshaw/genomeGit/README.md

 The user can alternatively use ```--message=<message>``` if they used a commit message instead.
 The number of threads can be provided using ```genomegit diff --threads``` or ```--t=<x>```, as previously described.
 This might prove useful when comparing non-consecutive versions, as comparisons of assembly versions may need to be performed. ```genomegit log``` will provide a list of commits with their hashes.

-Using the ```diff``` command will produce a *GenomeGit_report.txt* report file, which contains the all the information regarding the differences between assembly versions.
+The user can also execute ```genomegit report``` to obtain a report output *GenomeGit_Report.txt*, which contains the all the information regarding the differences between assembly versions.

 ## Common commands
 #### Installing genomeGit